 (a) No set-up or physical help provided by others;

-(b) Set-up help only provided, which is the type of help characterized by providing you with articles, devices, or preparation necessary for greater self performance of the activity.
-(For example, set-up help includes but is not limited to giving or holding out an item or cutting food);
+(b) Set-up help only provided, which is the type of help characterized by providing you with articles, devices, or preparation necessary for greater independence in performance of the activity.
+(For example, set-up help includes but is not limited to giving or holding out an item or cutting up prepared food);

 (c) One-person physical assist provided;